Janfiderheld/Framester/README.md

 }
 ```

+## Printing a Physical Version

+You can't get enough and want to keep playing, even if you have no computer available?
+Don't worry, [here](./printing/README.md) you can find the instructions to create a printed version for yourself.

 ## Future Improvements

 Here are some ideas for future improvements that I may or may not add someday: